rust-lang/rust-wiki-backup/Doc-language-FAQ.md

 ### Why aren't values type-parametric?
 Why only items?

 Doing so would make type inference much more complex, and require the implementation strategy of runtime parametrization.
-While this is our default implementation strategy, we don't want to mandate it.

 ### Why are enumerations nominal and closed?